 Dockerfile to create the environment for Shift.
-Depending on your network connection this may take a few minutes to build.
+Depending on your network connection it may take a few minutes to build.

-Now you can run Shift with the following command:
+Now you may run Shift with the following command:

 docker run -v /path/to/your/project:/project:delegated -e SHIFT_TOKEN=token shift

-This will run the Shift Docker image you built.
-You will need to adjust the options.
+This will run the Shift Docker image you built in the last step.
+You will need to adjust some of the options.

--voption creates a file mount between the Docker image and your project files.
+-v option creates a file mount between the Docker image and your project files.
 This is a colon separated value.
-You must replace the first segment with the full path to the folder containing your Laravel project.
-For example, this would be the path to the folder containing
+Only replace the first segment with the full, absolute path to your project.
+The

--eoption sets an environment variable for Shift.
-In this case, the
+-e option sets an environment variable for Shift.
+In this case, set the

-SHIFT_TOKENmust be set to the token you received when you purchased your Shift for Docker.
+SHIFT_TOKEN to the one you received when you purchased your Shift for Docker.

 When this command finishes, your Shift is complete.
-There will be a
+Shift will generate a

-shift.md file in your project root with detailed comments for any additional upgrade steps.
+shift.md file in your project path with detailed comments for any additional upgrade steps.